 U.S.-Japan Free Trade Agreement

-- Japan is the third largest source of foreign direct investment (FDI) into the U.S. and supports more than 856,000 jobs.
+• Japan is the third largest source of foreign direct investment into the U.S. and supports more than 860,600 jobs.

 In October 2018, the United States and Japan announced negotiations toward a potential U.S.-Japan free trade agreement (FTA).
 Japan is the third largest economy in the world, the fourth largest importer of U.S. goods, and the fourth largest source of imports into the U.S.

 At the beginning of his administration, President Donald J. Trump withdrew the United States from the Trans-Pacific Partnership (TPP) in which the U.S. and Japan were leaders.
 Japan took the lead in passing TPP in the remaining 11 countries, rebranding it the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP or TPP-11).
-The agreement is in effect this year, and may eventually include other nations.
+The agreement is in effect as of 2019 and eventually may include other nations.

-The TPP-11 will reduce tariffs in countries that together amount to more than 13% of the global economy, a total of $10 trillion in gross domestic product (GDP).
-With the United States, the agreement would have represented 40% of the global economy.
+The TPP-11 will reduce tariffs in countries that together amount to more than 13% of the global economy, and $10 trillion in gross domestic product (GDP).
+With the United States, the pact would have represented 40% of the global economy.
 Even without the United States, the deal will span a market of nearly 500 million people, making it one of the world’s largest trade agreements.

-According to the most recent figures, U.S. direct investment to Japan totaled $129 billion in 2017, largely in financial, software and internet services.
-Foreign direct investment (FDI) from Japan into the United States was $469 billion in 2017, making it the third largest source of FDI in the U.S. In 2016, Japanese FDI in the U.S. supported 856,100 jobs and contributed $8 billion to research and development, as well as another $75.7 billion to expanding U.S. exports.
-The top industry sectors for Japanese FDI are: auto components, industrial machinery, automotive original equipment manufacturer (OEM), metals, plastics, and textiles.
+According to the most recent figures, U.S. direct investment to Japan totaled $125 billion in 2018, largely in financial, software and internet services.
+Foreign direct investment (FDI) from Japan into the United States was $488.7 billion in 2018, making it the third largest source of FDI in the U.S. In 2018, Japanese FDI in the U.S. supported 860,000 jobs and contributed $8 billion to research and development, as well as another $86.6 billion to expanding U.S. exports.
+The top industry sectors for Japanese FDI are: auto components, industrial machinery, automotive original equipment manufacturer (OEM), metals, and software and information technology services.
 (Select USA)

-California continues to be the top exporting state to Japan, accounting for 18.9% of total U.S. exports.
-Japan has remained California’s fourth largest export market since 2010, after Mexico, Canada and China.
-California exports to Japan, the world’s third largest economy, totaled $12.85 billion in 2017.
-Computers and electronic products accounted for 20.3% of total exports.
-Imports into California from Japan were $40.5 billion, with transportation equipment accounting for more than half of total imports.
+California continues to be the top exporting state to Japan, accounting for more than 17% of total U.S. exports.
+Since 2010, Japan has remained California’s fourth largest export market, after Mexico, Canada and China.
+California exports to Japan, the world’s third largest economy, totaled $13 billion in 2018.
+Computers and electronic products accounted for 17.7% of total exports.
+Imports into California from Japan were $33.6 billion, with transportation equipment accounting for almost half of total imports.
 California is currently the top importing state in the United States for products from Japan.
 In addition, California buys more products from Japan than any other country besides China and Mexico.

-The U.S. and Japan will begin FTA negotiations in 2019 with the goal of expanding bilateral trade in a mutually beneficial way to achieve freer and more balanced trade, as well as encourage economic development.
-It is hoped that the U.S. and Japan will expand areas of cooperation and deepen their understanding of each other’s respective views and positions.
+The goals for negotiations continuing into 2020 will remain the same: expanding bilateral trade in a mutually beneficial way to achieve freer and more balanced trade, as well as encourage economic development.
+It is hoped that the U.S. and Japan will continue to expand areas of cooperation and deepen their understanding of each other’s views and positions.

 Strengthening economic ties and enhancing regulatory cooperation through agreements with our top trading partners that include both goods and services, including financial services, is essential to eliminating unnecessary regulatory divergences that may act as a drag on economic growth and job creation.